mora-lab/DynBioNet/README.md

 shiny::runApp("mora-lab/DynBioNet")
 ```

-The previous commands will download data from [zenodo](https://zenodo.org/record/5336148#.YXoqPp7P2Uk) each time you run this app.
+The previous commands will download data from [Zenodo](https://zenodo.org/record/5336148#.YX--kp7P2Uk) each time you run this app.
 Therefore, we recommend you to use the R/Github implementation through `shiny::runApp()` after downloading the Github repository in order to avoid the need to download data each time.

 ### 1.2.
 From Docker: https://hub.docker.com/r/moralab/dynbionet<br>

-If you have installed Docker (here, [how to install Docker](https://github.com/mora-lab/installing/tree/main/docker)), run the following commands in a terminal:
+If you have installed `Docker` (here, [how to install Docker](https://github.com/mora-lab/installing/tree/main/docker)), run the following commands in a terminal:

 ```shell
 sudo docker run -d \